-December 13 recognizes the birth of the National Guard.
+December 13th commemorates the birth of the National Guard.

 A component of the United States Army, the National Guard is primarily composed of citizen soldiers who hold down full-time, civilian jobs, attend school or as is often the case, both.
 At the same time, they are available to provide support and protection for the states’ civilians or to be called for military operations for the country.

 Each U.S. state, District of Columbia, Commonwealth of Puerto Rico and the territories of Guam and U.S. Virgin Islands maintain both an Army National Guard and an Air National Guard.

 National Guard Mission